siyuan-note/user-guide-en_US/Use Content Block/⛓️ Link Content Block_20200924101256-f8b1sbi.sy.md

 Enter `!((` at the beginning of a new line and it will trigger the content block embedded search.
 Just like the content block reference, you can complete the embedding by selecting the content block you need in the search results.
 It also supports custom `text` ((20201123093328-4q4cws1 "anchor text")) After the embedding operation is completed, the embedded content block will be displayed directly below. #Content block/Embed#

-It is worth noting that the content block embedding itself is also a kind of content block, which means that we cannot use the content block embedding in the middle of a sentence, and can only embed at the beginning of a new line.
+#Note#: the content block embedding itself is also a kind of content block, which means that we cannot use the content block embedding in the middle of a sentence, and can only embed at the beginning of a new line.
 The following is an example of content block embedding:

 !((20200923234102-fota8wn "content block embed demo"))